 “When thinking about carbon sequestration, the geology of the planet can help guide our decisions about what we’re conserving.”

 The work also elucidates the “case of the missing nitrogen.”
-For decades, scientists have recognized that more nitrogen accumulates in soils and plants than can be explained by the atmosphere alone, but they could not pinpoint what was missing.
+For decades, scientists have recognized that more of this element accumulates in soils and plants than can be explained by the atmosphere alone, but they could not pinpoint what was missing.
 Co-leading author Scott Morford said:

 “We show that the paradox of nitrogen is written in stone.